sumn2u/learn-javascript/en/document-object-model/listening-of-events.md

   };
   ```

-<p class="alert alert-warning">**Style guideline**: always register event listeners in the JavaScript&mdash;do _not_ utilize the HTML attributes such as `onclick`.
-This is to help keep concerns separated: the HTML should not need to know anything about the JavaScript that is utilized (since the browser may not even support JavaScript!), but it's okay for the JavaScript to rely on and modify the HTML.</p>
+<p class="alert alert-warning">Do not mix JavaScript into your HTML using attributes like `onclick`.
+Always register event listeners in a separate JavaScript file to keep your code organized and ensure a clean separation of concerns.</p>

 ### Event-Driven Programming